 Mr Morrison, I renounce my citizenship of the Commonwealth Of Australia.

 In 2015 and 2016 my efforts to celebrate the victory over fascism in WW2 by advocating for environmentalist military heritage tree planting in Maribyrnong were labelled harassment from within the Australian Labor Party in Maribyrnong and police action was taken against me.
-This action violated human rights of mine under Sections 5, 8, 9, 12, 19 and 21 of the United Nations Declaration of Human Rights.
+This action violated human rights of mine under Articles 5, 8, 9, 12, 19 and 21 of the United Nations Declaration of Human Rights.

 In the three years since then my efforts to get what happened addressed or even properly discussed have failed.
 As a result I have spent far too much of this time crippled by suicidal ideation.
 I do not believe I can survive in Australia.

 So I now renounce my Australian citizenship, in accordance with my right under Article 15 of the United Nations Declaration of Human Rights to change my nationality.
 I am 62 years old, wounded and vulnerable.
 Please do not throw obstacles in the way of my finding a better life elsewhere.
 Please help make my transition to another country as easy as possible if you can.
 Also please do whatever you can to see that no Australian suffers again what I have suffered.

 My father faced Japanese bullets on the beach at Balikpapan in 1945 for a better Australia than the one in which I see no future for myself.